-2024, representing a 2019-2024 CAGR of 18.1%.
+2024, representing a CAGR of 18.1% from 2019 to 2024.
 Driven by regulatory support for the publicly raised fund managers, such as permission for the establishment of a Sci-Tech Innovation Board, deeper market participation of foreign capital, increasing demands form diversified investors like pension funds and insurance funds, the market of publicly raised funds is expected to retain strong growth in the next five years.